Sparse Classification: a scalable discrete optimization perspective: Numerical experiments: Scalability and Support Recovery

 \subsubsection{Selecting the truth...}

-We first compare the performance of our algorithm for sparse logistic regression with a Lasso logistic regression, when both methods are given the true number of features in the support $k_{true}$.
+We first compare the performance of our algorithm for sparse regression with a ElasticNet, when both methods are given the true number of features in the support $k_{true}$.
 As mentioned in the introduction, a key property in this context for any best subset selection method, is that it selects the true support as sample size increases, as represented in Figure \ref{fig:LRkfix1}.
-From that perspective, both methods demonstrate a similar phase transition: As $n$ increases, both classifiers end up selecting the truth, with Algorithm \ref{OA} needing somewhat smaller number of samples than Lasso.
+From that perspective, both methods demonstrate a similar convergence: As $n$ increases, both classifiers end up selecting the truth, with Algorithm \ref{OA} needing somewhat smaller number of samples than Lasso.

 Apart from the absolute number of true/false features selected, one might wonder whether the features selected are actually good features in terms of predictive power.
-In this metric, sparse logistic regression significantly outperforms the Lasso classifier, both in terms of Area Under the Curve (AUC) and misclassification rate, as shown on Figure \ref{fig:LRkfix2}, demonstrating a clear predictive edge of exact sparse formulation.
+In this metric, sparse regression significantly outperforms the $\ell_1$-based classifier, both in terms of Area Under the Curve (AUC) and misclassification rate, as shown on Figure \ref{fig:LRkfix2}, demonstrating a clear predictive edge of exact sparse formulation.

-In terms of computational times, Figure \ref{fig:LRcuts} represents the number of cuts required by our cutting-plane algorithm as the problem size $n$ increases.
-For low values of $n$, the number of cuts is in the order of a thousand.
-Quite surprisingly, it does not increase with $n$.
-On the contrary, having more observations reduces the number of cuts down to a few hundreds. \citet{bertsimas2016cio} observed a similar, yet sharper, phase transition for cutting-plane methods applied to sparse linear regression.